lammps/lammps/doc/src/set.rst

 If none of these cases are valid, then the mass is set to the density value directly (the input density is assumed to be in mass units).

-Keyword *temperature* sets the temperature of a finite-size particle as defined by the GRANULAR package.
-Currently, only :doc:`atom_style sphere/temperature <atom_style>` defines particles with this attribute.
-The values for the temperature must be positive.
+Keyword *temperature* sets the temperature of a finite-size particle.
+Currently, only the GRANULAR package supports this attribute.
+The temperature must be added using an instance of :doc:`fix property/atom <fix_property_atom>` The values for the temperature must be positive.

 Keyword *volume* sets the volume of all selected particles.
 Currently, only the :doc:`atom_style peri <atom_style>` command defines particles